cakebatterandsprinkles/portfolio-gatsby/src/posts/35-spa_vs_mpa.md

 ⬆ **Debugging:** The SPA frameworks such as React and Angular offer other debugging tools, which makes the developer's life much easier.

-⬆ **Easier mobile development:** You can use the same backend API's for a mobile app and an SPA.
+⬆ **Easier mobile development:** You can use the same backend APIs for a mobile app and an SPA.

 ⬆ **Code Reusability:** The developers can reuse code, which makes the development process (and the code) shorter.

 ⬇ **Search Engine Optimization (SEO) can be challenging:** Search engines have crawlers that can parse JavaScript, but they have a hard time crawling through asynchronous content.
-After the initial page is loaded, crawlers that are not aware that there is additional data will stop crawling, and that results with an unefficient SEO.
+After the initial page is loaded, crawlers that are not aware that there are additional data will stop crawling, and that results in an inefficient SEO.

 ⬇ **Google Analytics is hard to use:** Google Analytics relies heavily on page reloads, which doesn't happen in an SPA.

 ⬇ **Memory leaks:** Event listeners take a lot of space.
 You can easily introduce a memory leak on the client-side with an SPA, by simply just adding event listeners to global objects and not removing them when the component is being unmounted.
-If you don't want to cause memory leaks, you should clean up the event listeners, timeouts and intervals.
+If you don't want to cause memory leaks, you should clean up the event listeners, timeouts, and intervals.

 ⬇ **Security:** SPA's are more open to cross-site scripting attacks (XSS) when compared to MPA's.

 ### MPA

-Multi Page Applications (MPAs for short) are composed of multiple HTML files that are downloaded whenever a page is requested.
+Multi-Page Applications (MPAs for short) are composed of multiple HTML files that are downloaded whenever a page is requested.
 This is more of a "traditional" pattern of making web applications.
-Example of MPA's you probably might have used are Amazon and eBay websites.
-For every new URL we write to the address bar or every hyperlink we click sends a new request to the server and results with a new page being downloaded.
-In this approach, server does the heavy lifting.
-So if the internet connection of the users are poor, each page might take a lot of time to load.
+Examples of MPA's you probably might have used are Amazon and eBay websites.
+Every new URL that's written to the address bar or every hyperlink that's clicked sends a new request to the server and results in a new page being downloaded.
+In this approach, the server does the heavy lifting.
+So if the internet connection of the users is poor, each page might take a lot of time to load.

 #### ☀ MPA pro's and con's

 ⬆ **Search Engine Optimization (SEO) is better:** A single-page can have only a limited amount of keywords, but a multi-page app can have the same limited amount of keywords for multiple pages, which provides the crawlers more information about the website.

 ⬆ **Good Scalability:** You can keep adding features forever.
-(But in SPA's, as you keep adding features your bundle.js will grow, so you either be stingy about the content, or do lazy loading).
+(But in SPA's, as you keep adding features your bundle.js will grow, so you either be stingy about the content or do lazy loading).

 ⬆ **Memory leaks are rare:** Server-side memory leaks are possible but client-side memory leaks are rare, as the browser will load a different script for each navigation link.